Umer Shareef: Television

 In 2002, Sharif wrote his first TV serial, Parda Na Uthao.

 In October 2009, he started hosting his own late-night talk show, The Shareef Show, on Geo Entertainment.
 He interviewed many actors, entertainers, musicians, and politicians on the show.
 Another of his shows was Umer Sharif vs Umer Sharif, where he donned over 400 get-ups.
 He also appeared as a guest judge on the Indian stand-up comedy show The Great Indian Laughter Challenge, alongside Navjot Singh Siddhu, and Shekhar Suman.

 Films

 Sharif's first movie was Hisaab (1986) but he's better known for Mr 420 (1992), a movie where he not only acted but also directed, wrote and sung in, that led to a revival of Pakistan's cinema till 1998.

 He would work in some 35 films, his last movie being Chand Babu (1999), that he directed, produced and acted in.

 Politics

 In 2007, Sharif announced he had joined MQM, saying he had done so because the party was open-minded and ‘best for Karachi’.
 In 2011, backed by the MQM, he ran for the presidency of the Karachi Arts Council.
 But the PPP-backed candidate, Ahmed Shah, defeated him.

 Philanthropy

 In 2006, the Umer Sharif Welfare Trust was formed with the stated goal of creating a "state of the art health centre that provides services free of cost."

-Books

-In a 2018 interview with Noor-ul-Hassan aired on 92 News, Umer Sharif announced that he had authored five works spanning different genres, including a book on Sufism, a collection of his stage dramas, a novel, a collection of Urdu poetry, and a compilation of short stories.
-According to Sharif, these books were completed and were to be launched publicly at an event in his honor.